-Styles exam: Note that passing the musical styles exam is prerequisite to any written or oral qualifying examinations.
+Styles exam: Passing the musical styles exam is prerequisite to any written or oral qualifying examinations.

 Written qualifying exams: Students are generally required to take written qualifying exams in their minor fields.
 The department involved is responsible.

-The specific content of the written major field qualifying exam in music theory is determined by the chair of the student's advisory committee in consultation with the committee members.
-Beginning fall 2007, the major field exam will be in this format:
+The specific content of the written major-field qualifying exam in music theory is determined by the chair of the student's advisory committee in consultation with the committee members.
+The major-field exam will be in this format:

 There will be four questions, one on each of the following topics: (1) the history of music theory, (2) theory and analysis of tonal music, (3) theory and analysis of post-tonal music, and (4) a topic whose focus is determined by the student's advisory committee in consultation with the student.
 The fourth question may be on a specialized area that has been the subject of one or more T658 seminars the student has taken, or on a topic that is being developed for the dissertation proposal.

 At least two of the questions will be based on specific musical compositions.
 The advisory committee will provide scores for those questions two weeks before the scheduled examination.
 The scores will be picked up from the Music Graduate Office.
 The committee may identify the pieces in advance and may give specific instructions on what to prepare (research on the music, analyses following one or more particular methods, etc.).
-The student will NOT be permitted to bring notes or annotated scores to the examination, however; clean copies will be provided at that time.
+The student will not be permitted to bring notes or annotated scores to the examination; clean copies of scores and all other necessary materials will be provided at that time.